+Figure 8-90xxxNEW-5—Triplet field format if dot11OperatingClassesRequired is true

 The element ID for this element is set to the value for Country, specified in Table 8-54.
 The length of the

+element is variable, as the element contains the variable-length Triplet field.

+If dot11OperatingClassesRequired is false, then the Triplet field is a single Subband Triplet sequence that is composed of Q Subband triplets, where Q is one or more, as shown in Figure 8-90xxxNEW-4.

+If dot11OperatingClassesRequired is true, then the Triplet field is composed of one or more Operating/Subband Sequences, as shown in Figure 8-90xxxNEW-5.
+Each Operating/Subband Sequence is composed of one Operating triplet followed by one Subband Triplet sequence.
+Each Subband Triplet sequence is composed of zero or more Subband triplets.
+The number of triplets in the Triplet field is Q = sum_{m=1}^{M} 1+P(m).

+The number Q of Subband or Operating triplets in the element is determined by the Length field.

+An operating class for an 80+80 channel bandwidth is expressed by two consecutive Operating/Subband Sequences, where the first Operating/Subband Sequence contains an Operating Triplet for an 80 MHz Channel Spacing without a +80 Behavior Limit and the second Operating/Subband Sequence contains an Operating Triplet for an 80 MHz Channel Spacing with a +80 Behavior Limit.

+Operating/Subband Sequences for 80, 160 or 80+80 MHz operating classes contain zero subband triplets.

+NOTE – The VHT Transmit Power Envelope element is always used instead.

-element is variable, as the element may contain more than one triplet comprising the First Channel Number, Number of Channels, and Maximum Transmit Power Level fields and referred to as subband triplets.
-Alternatively, where dot11OperatingClassesRequired is true and the First Channel Number/Operating Extension Identifier octet has a positive integer value of 201 or greater, then that triplet comprises the Operating Extension Identifier, Operating Class, and Coverage Class fields.
-Together they are referred to as an operating triplet.
+The First Channel Number/ Operating Extension Identifier field is 1 octet field containing an unsigned integer.
+In a Subband triplet, the First Channel Number/ Operating Extension Identifier field has a value less than or equal to 200, and is referred to as the First Channel Number field.
+In an Operating triplet, the First Channel Number/ Operating Extension Identifier field has a value of 201 or greater, and is referred to as an Operating Extension Identifier field.

 The minimum length of the element is 8 octets.

 The Country String field of the element is 3 octets in length.
 The AP and mesh STA set this field to the value contained in the dot11CountryString attribute before transmission in a Beacon or Probe Response frame.
 Upon reception of this element, a STA sets the value of the dot11CountryString to the value contained in this field.

-The First Channel Number/Operating Extension Identifier field is 1 octet in length.
-If the field has a positive integer value less than 201, then it contains a positive integer value that indicates the lowest channel number in the subband described in this element.
-The group of channels described by each pair of the First Channel Number and the Number of Channels fields do not have overlapping channel identifiers.
-[For example, the pairs (2,4) and (5,2) overlap and are not used together.]
+The First Channel Number field indicates the lowest channel number in the Subband triplet.
+The group of channels described by each pair of the First Channel Number and the Number of Channels fields within a Subband Triplet sequence do not have overlapping channel identifiers.
+[For example, the pairs (2,4) and (5,2) overlap and are not used within the same Subband Triplet sequence.]

-The First Channel Numbers are monotonically increasing where dot11OperatingClassesRequired is not true.Where dot11OperatingClassesRequired is true, consecutive subband triplets following an operating triplet have monotonically increasing First Channel Number fields.
+The First Channel Numbers are monotonically increasing within a Subband Triplet sequence.

 The Number of Channels field of the subelement is 1 octet in length.

 The Maximum Transmit Power Level field is a signed number and is 1 octet in length.
-It indicates the maximum power, in dBm, allowed to be transmitted.
+The Maximum Transmit Power Level field indicates the maximum power, in dBm, allowed to be transmitted.
 As the method of measurement for maximum transmit power level differs by regulatory domain, the value in this field is interpreted according to the regulations applicable for the domain identified by the Country String.

 An operating class is an index into a set of values for radio equipment sets of rules.
 The Operating Class